Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 + <https://www.cse.iitb.ac.in/~soumen/>
 + http://www.mbmlbook.com/TrueSkill.html

-The basic idea is the back-feed from the results.
-After each game, this data is updated for the participants in the game.

 The rating algorithms are to match the players in video games or compare the players in sports.
 It is a numerical score to describe the level  of the players' skill based on the results of many competition.
+The basic idea is the back-feed from the results to improve the experience.
+After each game, this data is updated for the participants in the game.

 The ranking problem is from information retrieval.
 Given a query as we type in a search engine, the ranking algorithms are to sort the items which may answer this query as the PageRank does for web searching.
 And `search engine optimization (SOE)` can be regarded as the reverse engineer of the ranking algorithms of search engine.

 They share some techniques although their purpose is different such as the logistic regression.